On multiplicative independence of rational function iterates: Proof of Theorem

-For the convenience of having rational function's derivative non-vanishing being equivalent to it being non-constant, we now restrict the field $\mathbb{F}$ to having characteristic 0.
-The results of this section could be extended to characteristic $p$, given stronger conditions to ensure that our choice of $A$, $B$ or $C$ has non-vanishing derivative.
+We now restrict the field $\mathbb{F}$ to having characteristic 0.
+The key tool of this section is Theorem \ref{ABC}, and so the results could perhaps be extended to characteristic $p$, given stronger conditions to ensure that one of the polynomials $A$, $B$ or $C$, to which we apply the theorem, has non-vanishing derivative.

 We now prove Theorem~\ref{SHIFT}.
-Suppose $F_1(X,u(X)),\ldots,F_n(X,u(X))$ are multiplicatively independent, and and assume that no proper subset of these is also multiplicatively dependent, as we can remove functions until this is the case.
+Suppose $F_1(X,u(X)),\ldots,F_n(X,u(X))$ are multiplicatively dependent, and and assume that no proper subset of these is also multiplicatively dependent, as we can remove functions until this is the case.
 Then every zero and pole of $F_i$ for $1 \leq i \leq n$ must be a zero or pole of $F_j$ for some $j \neq i$.
 This is because otherwise we would require $k_i = 0$ in the equation

 and hence the proper subset $\{ F_{\ell}(X,u(X) : 1 \leq \ell \leq n, \: \ell \neq i \}$ would be multiplicatively dependent.
 Hence, if $\alpha$ is a zero or pole or $F_i(X,u(X))$, there exists $j \neq i$ such that $F_i(\alpha,Y)$ and $F_j(\alpha,Y)$ have the common zero or pole $u(\alpha)$, giving $R_{ij}(\alpha)=0$.
 Thus, any zero or pole of $F_i(X,u(X))$ for $1 \leq i \leq n$ is a zero of $\prod_{1 \leq i < j} \prod_{i < j \leq n} R_{ij}$.
 In particular, since for all $i \neq j$, $R_{ij}$ is not identically zero, we have